-1 The settings for AF limiter is located in the Menü A (in case of E-M1X it is A3, in case of E-M1 Mark II/III it is A1) Here you can make your basic settings.
+1 The settings for AF limiter are located in the Menü A (in case of E-M1X it is A3, in case of E-M1 Mark II/III it is A1) Here you can make your basic settings.

-2 To make the basic settings press the arrow keys three time right.
+2 To make the basic settings press the arrow keys three-time right.
 Then select one of the three settings and press the arrow key right again.

-3 Use the arrow keys to adjust close and far limit.
+3 Use the arrow keys to adjust the close and far limit.
 As soon as you have finished press “OK” to confirm the settings.

 * Please keep in mind those values are not exact values.
 Therefore you can ignore the value behind the comma.

 Here you also can change your settings while you are shooting.
-However this is quite complicated and is not fast enough.
+However, this is quite complicated and is not fast enough.
 Therefore it makes more sense to program a function key.
 Then you have direct access to the limiter.
 I personally use the L-Fn button of the Pro lenses.
 In case you don’t have Pro lenses or the F-Ln button is already used for something else you also can use another function button.

 4 The fastest way to reach the button settings is the Super Control Panel.
-Just press “OK” and choose gear wheel.
+Just press “OK” and choose the gear wheel.

-6 Pressing the selected function key allows you to switch AF limiter on/off.
+6 Pressing the selected function key allows you to switch the AF limiter on/off.
 To switch between your three basic settings just press and hold the function key.
 The selection Menü opens and you can select one of your basic settings.

 I hope this tip helps you to make better images.
 I’m happy when you leave a comment.

-There are many picture modes in Olympus cameras, which influence how sharpness, contrast, gradation and saturation looks like in JPEG files.
+There are many picture modes in Olympus cameras, which influence how sharpness, contrast, gradation, and saturation looks like in JPEG files.
 Saturation for example is in the picture mode “Vivid” stronger than in the picture mode “Normal”.
-For my personal taste I like the picture mode “Normal” very much, but this is a matter of taste and therefore the photographer could change the settings up to a certain degree.
+For my personal taste, I like the picture mode “Normal” very much, but this is a matter of taste and therefore the photographer could change the settings up to a certain degree.
 This could be done in the Menu.
 I prefer the Super Control Panel, as you can reach the settings there faster und adjustments could be done directly.

 1 You reach the Super Control Panel by pressing the “OK” button.

 2 In the upper right corner picture modes can be selected.
-Directly below you can adjust settings like sharpness, contrast, gradation and saturation for each picture mode.
+Directly below you can adjust settings like sharpness, contrast, gradation, and saturation for each picture mode.

 3 To change a Value just select a value by touch screen or use the arrow keys.
 Use the forefinger wheel to change a value.

 I’m lucky and had already the opportunity to test the lens and would like to share my experience with you.
 My very first impression at the moment I touched the lens the first time was, wow that lens is light.
-Sure it is heavier as lenses with shorter focal length.
+Sure it is heavier than lenses with shorter focal length.
 It is the biggest lens in the Micro Four Thirds family.
-In case you take it into hands the first time you will be surprised how light the lens despite its size is.
+In case you take it into your hands the first time you will be surprised how light the lens despite its size is.
 To achieve this Olympus decided to use Aluminum Alloy only on the parts, which are responsible for stability.
 All other areas are made out of carbon reinforces polycarbonate.
 Anyhow the lens feels very solid.
-In addition the lens hoof is also made out of carbon, this ensures a very good balance between lens and camera body (in my case the E-M1X) also when the lens hood is used.
+In addition, the lens hoof is also made out of carbon, this ensures a very good balance between lens and camera body (in my case the E-M1X) also when the lens hood is used.